 Sammamish, WA.
-4 years with Bicycle Adventures.
+9 years with Bicycle Adventures.

-Maui Starnes has been guiding for Bicycle Adventures for two years - primarily local tours in the Seattle area, as she prefers the local cuisine and pursuit of local wildlife.Her entire life has been spent in the Pacific Northwest; she has a keen sense for the trails and knows our dog parks intimately.
-When not guiding, Maui enjoys a good stick and a romp in the creek next to Bicycle Adventures' World Headquarters.
-Prior to guiding full-time, Maui was a stay-at-home puppy.
-Herding comes naturally to Maui, so keeping everyone together on a tour is a top priority.
-She hopes to one day travel to New Zealand and demonstrate her herding skills with the native sheep dogs.
+Community Manager Maui Starnes has been managing the staff of Bicycle Adventures for 6 years.
+She also leads Seattle-area tours highlighting local cuisine and wildlife.
+A Pacific Northwest native, she has a keen sense for trails and intimate knowledge of local dog parks.
+When not guiding, herding or managing the company's social media, Maui enjoys a good chewy fir or alder stick and a romp near Bicycle Adventures' World Headquarters.
+Prior to her career with Bicycle Adventures, Maui was a stay-at-home puppy.
+Herding comes naturally, so keeping everyone together on a tour is easily managed.
+Given the extent of her stateside experience, she hopes to travel to Australia and New Zealand someday to test her skills against her cousins, the native sheep dogs.

 Favorite Place to Stay: Lakedale Lodge.
 "They love dogs and have a great lake to play in."